anapaulalins/tasks-list-react/README.md

 # tasks-list-react

 This is a simple task list application in react.

-With it you can manage the tasks!
+# About

+This application allows you to manage day to day tasks.

+# Template